Film CrowdfundingTelling Your Story With Your Story Section

-Strong story sections have a balance of text and image.
+Strong story sections have a balance of text and image (pro tip: center justify your images that don't span the whole page).
 Audiences get intimidated by huge blocks of text, so use the formatting options to add headers (see this article's headers as examples!), break up those huge paragraphs of text into smaller chunks, and be sure to include visuals throughout.
 Visuals can include but aren’t limited to:

 - Behind-The-Scenes photos of you and your team

 - GIFs from the project or previous works

 - Stills from previous works by this team

 - Lookbook/ inspiration stills to set a tone (be sure to credit them!)

 - Short and sweet interviews or BTS features with cast and crew

 - Branded graphics that pack more of a punch than a simple text header

 Additionally, you shouldn’t just add JPGs of your pitch deck or look book here — not only is text in an image hard to read at the size it will be displayed in general, but it’s also much harder for vision-impaired supporters to engage with everything you have to say.
 They won’t be able to increase the size of their browser text or use a text-to-speech plugin.
 To make your Story accessible to all, keep this in mind!